 Aerin grew up listening to the story of her mother, the witch, who had cast a spell on the king and married him.
 When her mother gave birth to a daughter (Aerin) instead of a son who could be the heir of Damar, she dies of shame, leaving Aerin alone to fight for herself.
 The king and a few other royals support Aerin, who secretly makes a fireproof ointment that helps her become a dragon slayer.

-- Best Mystery Books For Teens
+- Intriguing Mystery Books For Teens

-- Popular Educational Games For Teens
+- Best Non-Fiction Books For Teens